mattermost/mattermost-developer-documentation/site/content/contribute/server/developer-setup.md

 <div id="mac" class="tabcontent" style="display: block;">
 {{% md %}}
-1. Install and configure Docker CE

-    1. Follow the instructions at https://docs.docker.com/docker-for-mac/
+1. Install and configure Docker CE following the instructions at https://docs.docker.com/docker-for-mac/.

-    2. Run `sudo nano /etc/hosts` in your terminal and edit your `/etc/hosts` file to include the following line:
+    1. Run `sudo nano /etc/hosts` in your terminal to open your `/etc/hosts` file.

-        ```sh
-        127.0.0.1     dockerhost
-        ```
+    2. Add `127.0.0.1    dockerhost` to the file.
+    3. Save the file (with ^O) and exit (with ^X).

-2. Download and install homebrew, using the instructions at https://brew.sh/
+2. Download and install homebrew following the instructions at https://brew.sh/.

 3. Install Go:
     ```sh